TacoOblivion/PseudoRNG/README.md

 RNG score is stored in "RNG PseudoRNG"

-To get between a range of numbers, you have to the min and max first
+To get between a range of numbers, you have to set the min and max first

 ```
 scoreboard players set RangeInputLow PseudoRNG 0